Deadwax

-Deadwax, also stylized deadwax, is a 2018 American television series that was directed and written by Graham Reznick, who co-wrote the horror video game Until Dawn.
+Deadwax, also stylized deadwax, is a 2018 American horror drama television series that was directed and written by Graham Reznick, who co-wrote the horror video game Until Dawn.
 The series began streaming on the video on-demand service Shudder on November 15, 2018, and premiered at Fantastic Fest earlier that year on September 23.
 It stars Hannah Gross as a young woman who is hired to track down a rare vinyl record rumored to have the capability of killing those who listen to it.

 The show's title refers to the space between a record label and the final track, where no audio can be recorded.